ioccc-src/winner/faq.md

 Jump to: [top](#)

 <div id="rake">
-### FAQ 3.25: How do I install rake for entries that require it?
+### How do I install rake for entries that require it?
 </div>

 First, if `gem` is not installed, see the [gem GitHub repo